USGS-WiM/StreamStatsWebserviceDocumentation/README.md

  ```

 ##### Step 2.
- Push the commit to your personal github repo
+ Push the commit that contains the json files with bumped versions to your personal github repo

  ```bash
  git push origin master